mafifafm/pxt-microbit/docs/courses/csintro/coordinates/activity.md

 ```

 ### Try it out!
-* Download the program to your micro:bit
+* Download the program to your Ragga
 * Press button A to create a random pattern
 * Press button B to check and display the status of the specific LED

 ## Brightness
-A short exercise in using the brightness settings for the micro:bit LEDs.
-Important to note - the brightness level of the micro:bit simulator LEDs will NOT appear to change!
-You must run your program on the actual micro:bit to see the different brightness levels.
+A short exercise in using the brightness settings for the Ragga LEDs.
+Important to note - the brightness level of the Ragga simulator LEDs will NOT appear to change!
+You must run your program on the actual Ragga to see the different brightness levels.

 We will check on, and numerically display the brightness level with our program, so we can verify with the simulator that it is working.